Australian Idol: Cancellation

 Network Ten made the decision to "rest" the program for 2010 after poor ratings in 2009.
 No further comment was formally made regarding the future of Australian Idol on Network Ten until early 2013, following the network's acquisition of rights to the American series, when program chief Beverley McGarvey hinted it may return.
 However, later that same year, a Ten spokesperson confirmed that it would not be returning.

 Revival

 On 21 October 2020, Seven Network announced at their annual upfronts that they would be reviving the series, originally slated for 2022.

 On 28 September 2022, Seven announced that Ricki-Lee Coulter and Scott Tweedie would be the new hosts, with the judging panel consisting of former American Idol judge Harry Connick Jr., former Australian Idol judge Kyle Sandilands, Amy Shark and Meghan Trainor.
 Original judge Marcia Hines appeared as a guest judge.
 The revival premiered on 30 January 2023.

+In July 2023, it was officially revealed that the show had been renewed by Seven Network for a ninth season, set to premiere in 2024.
+It was later revealed that Coulter and Tweedie would return as hosts, and that Sandilands and Shark will be returning to their judging positions.
+However, Connick Jr. and Trainor will not be returning, with Trainor leaving due to family reasons.
+Original judge Marcia Hines will return as a main judge.
+Seven officially confirmed the 2024 judges at their upfronts in October 2023.
+In November 2024, the series was renewed for a tenth season by Seven with Sandilands, Hines and Shark returning as judges with Coulter & Tweedie returning as hosts.
+On March 29, 2025, it was confirmed during a live show of the 2025 season, that the show would be renewed for an eleventh season in 2026.
+Sandilands, Hines and Shark are all slated to return as judges with Coulter & Tweedie returning as hosts.